Then in 1961 the first electronic calculator (ANITA, source: Wikipedia) is introduced. It will prove to be the start of a major change in history.

 It wasn’t just the calculator market being shaken by the upcoming electronic industry.
 Although a bit later also the typewriter market was hit by this development.

-Although the first mechanical calculator with a sophisticated carry mechanism was invented in 1642 by Blaise Pascal (source: Wikipedia) production was very limited untill about 1850.
+Although the first mechanical calculator with a sophisticated carry mechanism was invented in 1642 by Blaise Pascal (source: Wikipedia) production was very limited until about 1850.
 It took another 50 years before calculators became a more and more common device in offices.

 Between 1930 and 1960 extended functionality as well as speed raise their construction to the limits of mechanical complexity.